 Regulus rotates, or spins, rapidly.
 Our sun takes about a month to spin around once on its axis, but Regulus completes a single rotation in only 15.9 hours.
 This rapid rotation rate causes Regulus’s equatorial regions to bulge, making the star not round like our sun but oblate, like a squashed orange.

-If Regulus rotated slightly more rapidly (16% faster), the star would fly apart.
+If Regulus rotated slightly more rapidly (16 percent faster), the star would fly apart.
 Regulus is not the only star known to spin so fast that it has an oblate shape.
 The stars Altair and Achernar are also fast spinners with flattened shapes.

 What’s more, Regulus is a double star with a telescopically visible companion orbiting at about 100 times as far from Regulus as Pluto is from the sun.
 In fact, the companion itself is double, each component slightly smaller than our star and separated by about 95 astronomical units (95 Earth-sun distances), or more than twice as far as Pluto from the sun.